Options for returning to work

 If you've been caring for someone, you may find it difficult to return to paid employment.
 You may have lost confidence and feel out of touch with the world of work.

-As a carer, you have learned new skills that could benefit many employers.
+As a carer, you've learned new skills that could benefit many employers.
 Some employers actively recruit carers who gave up work but now wish to return.
-Think about any additional costs you may need to pay if you are going into paid employment, for example, more help at home.
+Think about any additional costs you may need to pay if you're going into paid employment, for example, more help at home.

 Ways into employment